johnwcowan/pdp8x/devs.md

 DOP = 6: Read FST (FPRST)

 Set AC to 0.
-Set the four least significant bits of AC to FST.
+Set the 5 least significant bits of AC to FST.

 DOP = 7: Skip and clear (FPIST).

 If FF is 1, set S to 1,
 set AC to 0,
-set the four least significant bits of AC to FST, set FST and FF to 0.
+set the 5 least significant bits of AC to FST, set FST and FF to 0.
 If FF is 0, do nothing.